Are you looking for a simple, step-by-step guide that will teach you everything you should know to safely canning food in your own kitchen?

 - Home Canned Salas of all kinds

-While video tutorials are a wonderful way to learn, having printables on hand will help when you actually start canning in your own kitchen.
+Video tutorials are great, but there's nothing like having printables on hand when you actually start canning in your own kitchen.

 - jar sizing chart